Shiva340-sketch/Stackoverflow/README.md

-1.I am second year IT student
+1. I am second year IT student
 2. I am currently  learning Data structures and algorithms
 3. I am interested in machine learning
 4. You can contact me on st675664@gmail.com
 5. I am looking for  collaboration on stack overflow